awsdocs/amazon-ec2-user-guide-windows/doc_source/ResettingAdminPassword_EC2Config.md

    1. Launch and connect to the temporary instance\.

-   1. Open the **Disk Management** utility, and bring the drive online using these instructions: [Making an Amazon EBS Volume Available for Use](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-using-volumes.html)\.
+   1. Open the **Disk Management** utility, and bring the drive online using these instructions: [Making an Amazon EBS volume available for use](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-using-volumes.html)\.

    1. Navigate to the secondary volume, and open `\Program Files\Amazon\Ec2ConfigService\Settings\config.xml` using a text editor, such as Notepad\.